rhaido/blog/2013/08/16/02-how-build-your-ansible-empire.md

 1. Execution of BEinstall script from _/etc/rc.local_

-    2. Ansible installation from epel and its fast configuration
+    2. Ansible installation from epel and its configuration

-    2. ansible-playbook execution with __/acc/sys/slc6/adm/acc-bootstrap.yml__, which does:
+    2. Execution of __/acc/sys/slc6/adm/acc-bootstrap.yml__ by ansible playbook, which does:

         * configuration of automounter